kostasroumo/LMS/README.md

 On matlab we implement LMS and NLMS algorithms.

 After that we use the  filters to remove noise with different $\mu$.

+## Hardware Implementation

+We try to implement this online filter on hardware,System Verilog for a possible FPGA problem.
+For example we will input on FPGA a  real-time noisy signal and it will output the denoised.

+But on this case we implement LMS filter and we test it on sine waves.

+### Sine generators
+---
+More detail, we created python code that generates three  sine waves , $2MHz$  $30MHz$ , sum of $2,30$ and output the waves as .txt files.

+### System verilog
+---

+- _lms_fir.sv_: Implementatio of LMS filter.

+- _lut_example.sv_: Reads .txt files as LUT's.

+-  _tb_lut_example.sv_: Testebench for generating sine waves and applying LMS filter.